Arrested Development: Casting

 Alia Shawkat was the first cast in the series.
 Michael Cera, Tony Hale, and Jessica Walter were cast from video tapes and flown in to audition for Fox.
 Jason Bateman and Portia de Rossi both read and auditioned for the network and were immediately chosen.
-The character of Gob was the most challenging to cast.
-When Will Arnett auditioned, he played the character "like a guy who thought of himself as the chosen son, even though it was obvious to everyone else that he was the least favorite"; he was chosen immediately for his portrayal.
+The character of Gob was the most challenging to cast, but when Will Arnett's audition played the character "like a guy who thought of himself as the chosen son, even though it was obvious to everyone else that he was the least favorite," he was chosen immediately for his portrayal.
 The characters of Tobias and George Sr. were originally going to have minor roles, but David Cross and Jeffrey Tambor's portrayals mixed well with the rest of the characters, and they were given more significant parts.
 Howard provided the narration for the initial pilot, and his narrating meshed so well with the tone of the program that the decision was made to keep his voice.
 Howard aided in the casting of "Lucille 2"; the producers told him that their dream actress for the role was Liza Minnelli but that they assumed no one of her stature would take the part.
 She agreed when Ron Howard asked her himself, because they were old friends; she had been his babysitter when she was a teenager.

-Production design
+Filming techniques

-Arrested Development uses several elements which were rare at the time for American live-action sitcoms.
+Arrested Development uses several elements that were rare at the time for American live-action sitcoms.
 It was shot on location and in HD video (at 24 frames per second) with multiple cameras, parodying tactics often employed in documentary film and reality television, straying from the "fixed-set, studio audience, laugh track" style long dominant in comedy production.
 The show makes heavy use of cutaway gags, supplementing the narrative with visual punchlines like security camera footage, Bluth family photos, website screenshots, archive films, and flashbacks.
 An omniscient third-person narrator (producer Ron Howard) ties together the multiple plot threads running through each episode, while humorously undercutting and commenting on the characters.
 Arrested Development developed self-referentiality through use of in-jokes that evolved over multiple episodes, which rewarded longtime viewership (and in turn may have discouraged new viewers and contributed to the show's ratings difficulties).

+Because of scheduling conflicts, the fourth season used a different format with longer episodes focusing on one character.
+The season was later re-edited to be more in line with the format of the other seasons.